-Fuel tank content is easy to check from pilot's and passenger's seats as the tank has a side gauge, or the optional electric gauge.
+Fuel tank content is easy to check from pilot's and passenger's seats as the tank has a side gauge.
 A landing should be considered before tank contents reach 1.5 US gallons (5 liters).
 This allows approximately 30 minutes reserve of flight at economical cruising speed.